 In the mid-1990s, the gallery established a scholarship fund for local high school students to encourage their education in the visual arts.
 The scholarship is now supported by a permanent endowment fund through the Homer Foundation.

-The application period for the 2023 scholarship is now open.
-If you know of a high school student (11th or 12th grade) who would like to apply for the scholarship to be awarded in the spring of 2023, information and an online application are available on the Homer Foundation’s website.
+The application period for the 2024 scholarship is now open.
+If you know of a high school or post-high school student (up to the age of 21) who would like to apply for the scholarship to be awarded in the spring of 2024, information and an online application are available on the Homer Foundation’s website.
 If you are interested in making a tax-deductible donation or a bequest to the scholarship fund through the Homer Foundation, information on giving opportunities is available on the Foundation’s website.